HDD vs SSD vs NVMe

 SATA Hard Drives

 Traditional hard disk drives (HDD) are well-known as they have been around for over 50 years.
 HDDs rely on spinning disks, or platters, to read and write data which makes them physically limited to how fast they can perform read and write operations.
-These days, most people are now using SSD for typical storage sizes as they are significantly faster for about the same price.
-Hard drives are generally only used in budget systems or big data backup solutions where using hard drives is more cost effective.
+These days, most people are using SSDs for typical storage sizes as they are significantly faster for about the same price.
+Hard drives are generally only used for large capacity backup solutions, cold storage, or archival purposes where cost-per-terabyte is the priority over speed.
+However, HDDs have no write endurance limits like SSDs, making them suitable for write-intensive workloads.
+For those needing faster performance, check out SSD and NVMe drives explained below.

 vs